-Last Friday evening, 25 May, 160 students attended the Lawson Neon Party in support of the Salvation Army’s Annual Red Shield Appeal.
-The money raised by this appeal goes to support the homeless on the Gold Coast, those who are struggling to make ends meet and victims of domestic abuse.
-We were delighted to welcome Robert and Dianne Davies from The Salvation Army to the party.
+Last Friday evening, 31 May, around 200 students from Years 4-6 and 7-12 attended the Lawson House Disco and Games and Music Night in support of The Salvation Army Annual Red Shield Appeal.
+The money raised by this appeal goes to support the homeless on the Gold Coast – those who are struggling to make ends meet and victims of domestic abuse.
+We were delighted to welcome Robert and Dianne Davies from The Salvation Army to the events.